SloveniaOfficial Name: Republic of Slovenia

-- Use common sense and take security precautions and report any incidents to the local police.
+- Use common sense, take security precautions, and report any incidents to the local police.

-- Vehicle break-in/theft is a problem in Slovenia.
-Always lock your vehicles, use vehicle anti-theft devices, park in well-lit areas, or in residential or hotel garages.
+- Vehicle break-in/theft is a problem.
+Always lock your vehicles, use vehicle anti-theft devices, and park in well-lit areas or in residential or hotel garages.

 - Exercise caution at so-called "gentlemen's clubs."
 Such establishments have presented foreign customers with inflated bar bills, and threatened those who refuse to pay.